 Within the Burrow the children have their own personalised targets to work towards.
 The children learn about the importance of sharing, turn-taking, co-operative play and sensitivity to others.
-They are encouraged to improve their self-esteem through a variety of fun and engaging activities and are required to work as a team.
+They are supported to improve their self-esteem through a variety of fun and engaging activities and are required to work as a team.

 The overall aim of spending time in this group for the children to become equipped with the confidence and social skills they need to progress both academically and socially through life.
 The Burrow provides a happy, friendly, safe and secure base for the children to achieve this.